• Skip to primary navigation

 I’m never going to be able to retire

 This is the negative version of “I have plenty of time to retire”.
 The results are the same but the rationale is different.
 This is where you tell yourself that you already waited too long to save for retirement and now it is hopeless, so why bother.
 It is never too late to start saving, for retirement, or anything else for that matter.
 You are going to have to kick it into high gear.
 Depending on your situation you could look at options with higher Risk/Reward options.
 You can look at how people in the F.I.R.E. movement are saving 50-90% of their income.
-Or try to find ways of generating
+Or try to find ways of generating passive income (my personal favorite).

 I can’t afford a vacation